Arunkumar471/Docker/README.md

 container Stopped then we can see using `docker ps -a` to list then `docker start <cid>` or `docker rm <cid>` --> to remove container.

+## view images
+`docker images` --> images stored locally

+`docker ps -a` --> to view downloaded and stooped container

+"Note!: Docker run is the combination of create and start ( if we run docker run nginx 5 time it will create 5 process" use docker start to re run the stopped container.

+`docker pull <image:tag>` --> to pull the image from remote repository eg: Docker hub.

+## Remove image
+`docker rm <id or name>` --> to remove the docker image.